ocir03/ocir03/README.md

 - 👋 Hi, I’m Rico
 - 👀 I’m interested in mathematics, statistics, problem-solving, and data science.
 - 🌱 I’m currently learning Python and Data Science
-- 💞️ I’m looking to collaborate on solving problems using with science.
+- 💞️ I’m looking to collaborate on solving problems using data science.
 - 📫 You ca reach me at my email,rico.de.jesus56@gmail.com
 <!---
 ocir03/ocir03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.